Tenant Satisfaction Measures – What Shared Owner residents told us

 Listens and acts

 35% of residents who responded said they were dissatisfied with how we listen and act.
-The areas where residents would like to see improvements include quicker response times to carry out repairs and resolve issues, and around communication and information.
+The areas where residents would like to see improvements include quicker response times to carry out communal repairs and resolve issues, and around communication and information.
 Some residents said that they usually felt that we listen to their concerns, but we fail to address them appropriately.
 41% of residents were satisfied with how we listen and act while 23% didn’t feel strongly either way.

 When it comes to our approach to handling anti-social behaviour, 37% of residents were satisfied.
-44% were neither satisfied or dissatisfied, while 19% outwardly said they were dissatisfied.
+44% were neither satisfied or dissatisfied, while 19% said they were dissatisfied.

 Some of the actions we are taking to ensure residents feel safe and comfortable in their homes and surrounding community include: